checkmyhttps/checkmyhttps/server-php/README.md

 # CheckMyHTTPS API server installation

-*Requirements: You just need an HTTPS server*
+*Requirements: You just need an HTTPS server with PHP & php-filter module*

 1. Copy the content of the `www` folder to your webroot.
 2. Install dependencies with composer: `composer install` inside your webroot (else you can extract `vendor-static.tar.gz`).